Win over stakeholders with a single view of change in weeks

 Latest Articles

-Get he latest change articles delivered to you!
+Get the latest change articles delivered to you!

 Subscribe Now

 We’ve all heard about how change is the only constant and that change is intensifying and not going away.
 On top of increasing digitisation, we have Covid, extreme weather disruptions as well as other company changes.
 Not all changes can be planned for.
 Change is a balancing act, requiring significant skill and management.
 The analogy comes to mind of a spinning plate circus act.
 Each plate needs attention and constant spinning.
-The problem is when you have 10, 50, or 100+ these plates, it becomes almost impossible to pay attention to every single one across the company.
+The problem is when you have 10, 50, or 100+ plates, it becomes almost impossible to pay attention to every single one across the company.

 This is exactly why it is so critical to have a single view of change.
 When you are only spinning a few plates you can easily see them all and have enough attention and bandwidth to ensure they are all spinning effectively.
-When the number and intensity of change multiples, this becomes tricky.
+When the number and intensity of change multiply, this becomes tricky.
 Without a single view of change, how can any organisation manage change across the board?
 This is exactly the problem.

 For most companies, each project team is organised as a separate team, with a separate set of stakeholders.
 Multiply this by the number of projects and you get the problem.
 The number of silos that is each project creates significant complexity for the organisations.
 These include:

-2. For the same group of stakeholders there may be very different ways of engagement and change journeys required.
+2. For the same group of stakeholders, there may be very different ways of engagement and change journeys required.
 Too many different types of change can make it difficult for the impacted stakeholders to digest.
 Also, these changes, when combined, may or may not support the business objectives of that particular part of the business.

 3. Some PMOs try to contain this complexity by creating different portfolios in which to group projects.
 The thinking is that each of the portfolio managers can manage a set of projects and can try to help join the dots where possible to coordinate the various releases and implementation of projects within each portfolio.
 However, managing too many portfolios can create even more complexity and thereby be less agile for the organisation.
 Also, most project portfolio managers are typically focused more on technical activities and releases, and less on resultant people impacts.